 5. Bring cash.
 There are many opportunities for shopping and donations and some rescue groups may not accept credit cards.
 There is an ATM on site as well.

-6. The Holiday Pet Expo program includes all the vendor names and locations, a map of the show floor, as well as the full schedule of events and activities at the expo.
+6. The Winter Wonderland Pet Expo program includes all the vendor names and locations, a map of the show floor, as well as the full schedule of events and activities at the expo.
 You’ll be offered one at the entrance so make sure that you pick up your copy!

 7. If you are interested in adopting a pet, the Mega-Adoption area could be just what you’re looking for, plus the majority of rescue groups have pets in their booths too.
 Hundreds of pets will be available for adoption.